robertjskelton/robertjskelton.github.io/_posts/2024-09-20-suzuki-cappuccino-fuel-pump.markdown

 I replaced the [fuel filter](https://rskelton.com/suzuki-cappuccino-fuel-filter/) in my Cappuccino recently, and also ordered a [fuel pump](https://amzn.to/4gyzUQ1) at the same time.
 This is how to install it.

-First, remove your tops and cargo net, if needed.
+First, remove your tops (and cargo net if you are lucky enough to have one).
 Push down the rear window.

 ![Cappuccino](/images/cap_fuel_pump/1.jpg)